- Web Server

 - Site Map/RSS Feeds

 Firewall Builder is a firewall configuration and management GUI that supports configuring a wide range of firewalls from a single application.
 Supported firewalls include Linux iptables, BSD pf, Cisco ASA/PIX, Cisco router access lists and many more.
-This tutorial is the second in a series of articles that walk through the basic steps of using Firewall Builder to configure each of the supported firewall platforms.
-In this tutorial we will configure Access Control Lists (ACL) on a Cisco ASA firewall.
+Import of existing iptables configurations was greatly improved in the recently released Firewall Builder V4.2.
+Features like object de-duplication and expanded rules recognition make it even easier to get started using Firewall Builder to manage your iptables configurations.

 Setting Up A Spam-Proof Home Email Server (The Somewhat Alternate Way) (Debian Squeeze)

 Email spam is a huge problem.
 I have found for myself quite a simple solution, however it'll take some time to "migrate" completely over to it.
 The solution is to create a unique email address everytime I have to give an email address to someone else or to some website to sign up.
 If I want an account at twitter, I'd use "www.twitter.com@MYDOMAIN.COM".
 For webbased services, I use the full domain name incl. subdomain (www) on the left of the @ (some poorly designed websites do not recognizes the www. as valid email address, for those I just leave it away).